-- 1. Engine oil filler cap
+1. Engine oil filler cap

-- 2. Maximum level mark

-- 3. Minimum level mark

-- If the engine oil is below the minimum level mark, add sufficient oil

-of the recommended type to raise

-it to the correct level.

-- Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.
+- 4. If the engine oil is below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - 5.
+Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.

-To change the engine oil
+To change the engine oil (with or without oil filter element replacement)

-- Start the engine, warm it up for several minutes, and then turn it off. - 2.
+- 1. Start the engine, warm it up for several minutes, and then turn it off. - 2.
 Place an oil pan under the engine to collect the used oil.